Home

 A Delightful Christmas Entertainment.

 MR. COMYNS CARR provides at the Comedy a completely novel entertainment, which heads of families will hasten to treat the children to.
 Mr. Robert Buchanan and his musical collaborator lead the way with “The Piper of Hamelin.”
-In the first cat this charming little opera follows pretty well the widely known poem of Robert Browning, except that there is interwoven some love-passages between a passionate but penniless swain, Conrad (Mr. Leonard Russell), and a sweet tender maiden, Liza (Miss Lena Ashwell).
+In the first act this charming little opera follows pretty well the widely known poem of Robert Browning, except that there is interwoven some love-passages between a passionate but penniless swain, Conrad (Mr. Leonard Russell), and a sweet tender maiden, Liza (Miss Lena Ashwell).
 Their mutual regard is, however, discovered by her father, the Mayor (Mr. E. M. Robson), a little rotund, rubicund individual, who has a corporation of his own especial growth as well as the town’s.
 Their meeting is prohibited, but their attachment, together with the sympathy they show for the shabby way in which the Piper (Mr. Frank Wyatt, the most attractive and graceful of pipers) is treated after delivering the town of the pest of rats, causes the latter to determine to help them.

 In the second act the children, who have been enticed away to the Piper’s cave, are discovered reclining in various attitudes around him, and here occurs one of the sweetest choruses in the piece, in which the Piper joins.

 The scene rapidly gives place to that of the exterior of the cave, where the townspeople congregate to listen to the voices of the children singing faintly in the recesses of the mountain.
 In a loud voice an energetic citizen, Sauerkraut (Mr. Clarence Hunt), and others exclaim against the tempter, who has robbed them of their little ones.
-Conrad, is a loud voice, announces his determination to find and make terms with the evil-doer, when the Piper suddenly appears and agrees that if they will find among their number a perfect maiden who is willing to marry him, and stipulating that the Mayor shall pay the promised reward, he will restore the children.
+Conrad, in a loud voice, announces his determination to find and make terms with the evil-doer, when the Piper suddenly appears and agrees that if they will find among their number a perfect maiden who is willing to marry him, and stipulating that the Mayor shall pay the promised reward, he will restore the children.
 These terms are emphasised by a sprightly ditty—

 I want to marry if you please,